ilindgren/Spotify-Music-Data-Analyses/README.md

 > - Future Work
 <br/>

-2. Spotify API Gathering Data
+### 2. Spotify API Gathering Data <br/>
-> - Defining functions to pull playlist data from my personal spotify account
+> - Defining functions to pull playlist data from my personal spotify account <br/>
-> - Manipulating the data into useful datasets containing the song features
+> - Manipulating the data into useful datasets containing the song features <br/>
-> - Visualizing the differences in the song features between playlists
+> - Visualizing the differences in the song features between playlists <br/>
-> - Exporting dataframes as excel .csv files
+> - Exporting dataframes as excel .csv files <br/>
 <br/>

-3. My Spotify Mood
+### 3. My Spotify Mood
-> - Clustering songs into my personal moods
+> - Clustering songs into my personal moods <br/>
-        - K Means Clustering
+        - K Means Clustering <br/>
-        - PCA
+        - PCA <br/>
-        - t-SNE
+        - t-SNE <br/>
-> - Machine Learning to Predict Mood Labels
+> - Machine Learning to Predict My Personal Mood Labels <br/>
-        - Random Forest Classifier
+        - Random Forest Classifier <br/>
-        - K Nearest Neighbors Classifier
+        - K Nearest Neighbors Classifier <br/>
-        - Decision Tree Classifier
+        - Decision Tree Classifier <br/>
-        - XGBoost
+        - XGBoost <br/>
-        - Support Vector Model
+        - Support Vector Model <br/>
-        - Naive Bayes
+        - Naive Bayes <br/>
-        - MLP Classifier (Neural Network)
+        - MLP Classifier (Neural Network) <br/>
 <br/>

-Finally, the .pdf file is the presentation and notes prepared for key stakeholders.
+## Technical Report

+For cross-validation,the cluster labeled dataset was split into training and testing validation sets.
+For each classifier, confusion matrices and accuracies were used to calculate the success.

+**Confusion Matrices**
+For a given classifier, a confusion matrix could be constructed.
+The confusion matrix is used to show the number of:

+True positives (TP): Track moods that the classifier labeled correctly True negatives (TN): Track moods that the classifier labeled as one of the other moods False positives (FP): Unrelated tweets that the classifier labeled as related False negatives (FN): Related tweets that the classifier labeled as unrelated

+**Accuracy**
+Accuracy determines out of all the classifications, how many did we classify correctly?
+This is represented as: <br/>
+Accuracy = (TP + TN) / (TP + TN + FP + FN)